chadr/droptest/README.md

 success.
 The specified number of trials -- until failure -- produces one test series.

-While fundamentally a bindomial process, drop testing -- performed by the military and NASA -- yields results that are difficult to analyze.
+While fundamentally a binomial process, drop testing -- performed by the military and NASA -- yields results that are difficult to analyze.
 Numerous tech briefs and standards have attempted to address the problem (see below for more information).
 Testing stops as soon as a failure condition is reached.
 If the